Skip to main content

 Publication Charges

 The journal does not charge any fees for manuscript submission, editorial processing, peer review, or publication.
-The costs of preparing the article for publication are covered by the Publisher.
+The costs of editorial management, online publication, and long-term availability of journal content are supported by the Publisher, AFM Publishing House of Andrzej Frycz Modrzewski Krakow University.

 Open Access and Licence